 Michael Collins felt that his career as an astronaut had peaked with Apollo 11.
 During the required post-flight quarantine, he received a congratulatory letter from pioneering aviator Charles A. Lindbergh that he was proud of.
 With his fellow crew members, he attended the parades, the speeches, the dinners, and sped through a whirlwind world tour.
 He left what he would always consider to be his dream job and was soon directing the Smithsonian’s National Air and Space Museum.

 If he had been leaving the astronaut corps shorthanded, perhaps he would not have been so quick to leave, but they had so many people that it would likely have been three years before he flew again.
 Besides, he wanted to spend more time with his family.
-He still supports space exploration and would like to see mankind well on its way to Mars in his lifetime.
+He continued to support space exploration and would have liked to see mankind well on its way to Mars in his lifetime.